citizenweb3/web3-society/README.md

 *A collection of useful docs for building web3*

-Wether you are a developer, founder, user, miner, degen, ape, customer, inverstor or any other fairytale creature roaming the web3 Cosmos, you might find this collection of documents very useful.
+Wether you are a developer, founder, user, miner, degen, ape, customer, inverstor or any other fairytale creature roaming the web3 universe, you might find this collection of documents very useful.

-To suggest adding a doc, open an [issue](https://github.com/citizen-cosmos/library/issues), submit a [PR](https://github.com/citizen-cosmos/library/pulls) or join our [Disocrd server](https://discord.gg/X4Dc49byGw) and talk to us directly.
+To suggest adding a doc, open an [issue](https://github.com/citizenweb3/library/issues), submit a [PR](https://github.com/citizenweb3/library/pulls).

 ## The list